Stretch It Out: 6 Best Cool Down Exercises For Runners

 The International Journal of Sports Physical Therapy (IJSTPT) recommends focusing on holding a stretch for at least 30 seconds to see some benefit.
 If you’re feeling super tight, you can hold that stretch for 60 seconds or longer.
 You should feel the stretch in the targeted muscle, but it shouldn’t feel painful.
 You should also avoid bouncing or jerking motions while static stretching as it could result in a pulled muscle.
 Instead, pull yourself into the stretching motion slowly while focusing on your breathing.
 Breathe out to further release into the stretch, helping to let go of any tension in the muscle.

 Dynamic stretches, as shown in the above video, can be done before or after your run.
-These exercises help activate key running muscles while priming your body to go from sitting in your desk chair to pounding the pavement.
+Before your run, these stretches will activate key running muscles while priming your body to go from sitting in your desk chair to pounding the pavement.
 More specifically, they bring heat and blood flow to your muscles making them more engaged, pliable and ready to run.

 What muscles should you stretch after running?